breadboard-ai/breadboard/packages/website/src/docs/editor.md

 - `changeConfiguration` -- change configuration of a node (`canChangeConfiguration` to check only).

 - `changeMetadata` -- change metadata (title and description) of a node (`canChangeMetadata` to check only).

+- `changeGraphMetadata` - change graph metadata.
+Since this operation does not impact the integrity of the graph, it does not have the corresponding `canChange` helper.

 ### Editing `star` edges and alternatives